RhoInc/open-source-handbook/workflow/issues/README.md

 We generally use the following guidelines for issue work:
 - The project team should thoroughly outline the task details in the issue and the issue should be QCed by another member of the team.
 - Developers should prioritize issues in upcoming releases.
 - Each issue should have its own branch/pull requests.
 Very similar issues can be grouped in a branch/PR as needed as long as it's well documented.
 The pull request should always reference the issue(s) and vice-versa.
-This is [easy in github](https://github.com/blog/831-issues-2-0-the-next-generation) <- link to guide
+This is [easy in github](https://github.com/blog/831-issues-2-0-the-next-generation).
 - Requirement discussion should happen on the issue, technical discussion should happen on pull requests, but some overlap is fine.
 - Requirements should be clearly documented in the issue _before_ starting to code.